pawelad/pymonzo/README.md

 > The Monzo API is under active development.
 Breaking changes should be expected.

-With the above disclaimer from Monzo, `pymonzo` currently as stable as it gets before the actual API becomes stable, at which point I'm planning to fully implement all of its endpoints and release version 1.0.
+With the above disclaimer from Monzo, `pymonzo` is as stable as it gets before the actual API becomes stable, at which point I'm planning to fully implement all of its endpoints and release version 1.0.

 ## Installation
 From PyPI: